 Disney’s Genie Service is the newest tool you can use on your next Disney World vacation.
 It is part planning tool and part virtual assistant.
 What sets this service apart from the previous My Disney Experience app is that it also allows guests the option to purchase their way to the front of the line with the Genie+ Lightning Lane, like the previous Fastpass+.

-Disney Genie’s digital service has features that will help you plan your trip with personalized itineraries, keep track of your vacation with the reservations you’ve made, and even allows you to order food.
+Disney Genie’s digital service has features that will help you plan your trip with personalized itineraries, keep track of your vacation with the reservations you’ve made, and even allow you to order food.

 Disney Genie+ & Lightning Lane

 For $15 per day at Disney World or $20 per day at Disneyland Resort, guests can add the Disney Genie+ Service which will give them access to the Lightning Lane queue system and unlimited Disney PhotoPass digital downloads.